From Mainframe COBOL into the Object Oriented Abyss: A Disturbance In The Force

 And Then This Happened…

 Yeah, it really did.
-Allan and I spent 4 hours in a tavern last Friday and among other things created my instance on AWS Lightsail to host my MLB data retrieval system.
+Allan and I spent 4 hours in a tavern last Friday and among other things created an AWS account and setup my cloud instance to host my MLB data retrieval system.
 We not only got it completely setup with all necessary installations and SSH security setup, we linked it to my GitHub account and ported over the first few scripts I had already written.
-We decided to give them a whirl…and guess what, they ran successfully on the very first attempt!
+We decided to give them a whirl… and guess what, they ran successfully on the very first attempt!
 “Can’t be!” exclaimed Allan, “This doesn’t happen, not on the first try!”
 After validating the results we high-fived, defined some next steps, and called it a night.

 I mentioned earlier I was excited to have graduated from Python 101 with flying colors.
 So imagine my excitement in setting up an AWS cloud instance and actually getting a few scripts to run on my first attempt!
 I am well on my way to delivering the system I described and cannot wait to present statistics to an awaiting fantasy baseball team owner behind a friendly user interface.
 This is getting more and more fun with each progression!
 There definitely is a disturbance in the Force within my world as I am learning many new skills centered around Python that I can put to great use, and this will have an impact on the company I work for and my own personal satisfaction.